Zubax/canface_cf1/README.md

 make -j8 RELEASE=1   # Omit RELEASE=1 to build the debug version
 ```

-Invoking make from the firmware directory will also build the bootloader.
+Invoking the make tool from the firmware directory will also build the bootloader.
 The option `RELEASE` defaults to 0 (off); when set to a non-zero value,
-it will build the firmware in release configuration rather than debug configuration.
+it will build the firmware in the release configuration rather than the debug configuration.
-Debug configuration adds a bunch of runtime checks, which make things slower,
+The debug configuration adds a bunch of runtime checks, which make things slower,
 so it should be used only for development purposes.

 When the firmware is built, the `build` directory will contain the following files:

-* `com.zubax.*.application.bin` - application binary suitable for loading via the bootloader,
+* `com.zubax.*.application.bin` - the application binary suitable for loading via the bootloader,
 with correct firmware descriptor and CRC.
-* `com.zubax.*.compound.bin` - above image combined with the bootloader; can be flashed on an empty MCU.
+* `com.zubax.*.compound.bin` - the above image combined with the bootloader; can be flashed on an empty MCU.
-* `compound.elf` - ELF file with embedded bootloader and correct image CRC; can be used for symbol debugging.
+* `compound.elf` - ELF file with embedded bootloader and the correct image CRC; can be used for symbol-level debugging.
 Since this ELF includes the bootloader and has a correct firmware descriptor,
 it can be flashed and executed directly with an SWD debugger, no extra steps required.